mirwin-the-ruinator/geography_game/README.md

 # 🌍 Geography Game

-A geography guessing game built with **FastAPI** and **React + Vite** .
-Players guess country outlines, get feedback, and compete for high scores in single or multiplayer modes.
+A geography guessing game built with **FastAPI** and **React + Vite**.
+Players guess country outlines, unlock AI-generated hints, and compete for high scores in single or two-player modes.

 ---

 ## 🧰 Requirements

 - Python 3.11+
-- Node.js (v16+ recommended)
+- Node.js 18+
+- Yarn v4 (configured with `nodeLinker: node-modules`)
-- PostgreSQL (or SQLite if adapted)
+- PostgreSQL

 ---